snehaheda/payments-library/REST-API-Docs/rest_checkout_endpoint_specs.md

 * __authOnly__ If true, will create an auth only transaction.
 * __openOnly__ If true, will not charge the transaction.
 * __dueDate__ Due date of the transaction, in YYYY-MM-DD format.
-* __id__ Transaction Id -- if this is an existing record.
+* __transactionId__ Transaction Id -- if this is an existing record.
 Used only in private mode.
 * __paymentMethodId__ The associated PM Id.
 Used only in private mode.
 * __transactionStatus__ -- Read only field
 * __paymentStatus__ -- Read only field